How To Be Happy With Diabetes

 When we walk, run, bike or engage in some other form of physical exercise, we generally seem to feel happier and less anxious.

-In addition to increased energy, physically active people feel a sense of accomplishment in meeting personal fitness goals and also, they may feel proud of the improved physical appearance.
+In addition to increased energy, physically active people feel a sense of accomplishment in meeting personal fitness goals and also, they may feel proud of their improved physical appearance.

 When you start working out and achieving goals you never thought possible, you’ll feel an incredible sense of accomplishment.